40 BEST Things To Do In Golden, BC

 How Long Should You Spend in Golden?

-We love visiting Golden and think you need at least three days to properly explore, but you won’t be bored spending a week here.
+We love visiting Golden and think you need at least 2-3 days to explore properly, but you won’t be bored basing yourself in town and spending a week exploring the surroundings.

 Best Things to Do in Golden, BC